yogi512/Img2Pdf/README.md

 # Conditions
 1.The jpg files' file name must be in the order to be arranged in pdf
-    eg. ..1.jpg must be the first page
+    ..1.eg. ..1.jpg must be the first page
         ..1.jpg will be the second page in the pdf Similarly the n.pdf will be the nth page of the pdf 2.Subcategories are also allowed